Gucci’s iOS app lets you try shoes on remotely in AR

 Stopping by outlets and department stores to try on shoes is so passé, if you ask Gucci.
 The Italian luxury fashion brand today launched a refreshed iOS app that lets customers virtually “try on” its Ace sneakers collection, courtesy of augmented reality (AR).

 It’s almost like fitting shoes in person — but not quite.
-Within the Gucci app, users pick the Ace sneakers of their choice and point their phone’s camera at their feet, after which they’re prompted to try them on virtually.
+Within the Gucci app, users pick the Ace sneakers of their choice and point their phone’s camera at their feet, after which they’re prompted to try the shoes on virtually.
 A built-in photo feature lets them capture themselves “wearing” the models that speak to them and share their snaps via text, email, or social media.

 Underlying the whole thing is tech supplied by Wannaby, a Belarus-based startup on a mission to build AR commerce experiences.
 Earlier this year, it launched a beta of its latest app — Wanna Kicks — that similarly lets shoppers try on, fit, size, style, and personalize shoe SKUs from an extensive catalog.

-It’s made possible by on-device and real-time machine learning algorithms that suss out the position of the shoes in space while accounting for color, texture, and lighting variations, plus a fully equipped printing studio that Wannaby uses to create 3D sneaker models.
+The app is made possible by on-device and real-time machine learning algorithms that suss out the position of the shoes in space while accounting for color, texture, and lighting variations, plus a fully equipped printing studio that Wannaby uses to create 3D sneaker models.
 The end result is foot-tracking tech that’s robust enough to adapt to different camera angles and follow footsteps as feet move and rotate.

-Wannaby won’t stop at shoes — it plans to tackle other segments, like jewelry and apparel, and with its platform.
+Wannaby won’t stop at shoes — it also plans to tackle other segments, like jewelry and apparel.
 To this end, it offers Wanna Nails, an app that lets users “try on” nail polish from curated collections with real-time segmentation and recoloring.

 “AR will radically change interactions between the product and the user and will bring a deeper sense of connection with the brand,” said Wannaby CEO Illia Shusterman in a previous statement.
 “Large players in ecommerce and retail, such as Amazon, IKEA, L’Oreal, and Zara, have already made trial projects in AR.
 This is just the beginning of a large AR-commerce industry.”